 Now, at first glance, and if you take it out of context, this verse will insight one of two things in you: fear or self-righteousness.
-This is a go-to verse for the Christians who don’t understand what God has really done for us by sacrificing His Son.
-They will use James 2:14-17 to manipulate new believers, as well as be hyper-critical of seasoned Christians.
+This is a go-to verse for those who don’t understand what God has really done for us by sacrificing His Son.
+They will use James 2:14-17 to manipulate new believers, as well as be hyper-critical of believers.

 For so long, I read this verse as, “You better have works or you’re not saved!”
 That makes no sense because grace would then be void.
 The very definition of grace is “un-earnable favor.”
 Anything we work for is earned.
 Plus, how do we know if we’ve done enough works to tip the scales in our favor?
 We don’t, because that’s impossible.